 Flyers' Den hours will be posted prior to each break period.

 Resicom, a private utility company, provides telephone service in the residence halls.
 Each residence hall room is assigned a telephone number and each student is assigned an authorization code.
-You will receive your authorization code and instruction booklet in the mail or from a Residence Life and Housing Services staff member.
+You will receive your authorization code and instruction booklet in the mail or from a Residence Life staff member.

 If you do not receive an authorization code, you should stop by the Office of Student services to request a code.